-Christian Unverzagt is the Design Director of M1DTW, a nationally recognized, multi-discipinary studio is engaged in expanding the boundaries of practice through the design of objects, artifacts, identities, and spaces.
+Christian Unverzagt is an associate professor of practice in architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He also is the design director of the Detroit-based M1DTW, a nationally recognized, multidiscipinary studio that is engaged in expanding the boundaries of practice through the design of objects, artifacts, identities, and spaces.

 M1DTW’s clients range from emerging entrepreneurs to established cultural and educational institutions, with projects ranging from environments and adaptive reuse to business strategy and branding.
-Since its founding in 2000, the studio has completed over one-hundred commissioned works.
-Select clients include Water Street Coffee, 6 Salon, FLOYD, Motor City Soap, The Platform, Cranbrook Art Museum, Samsung, House of Pure Vin, and Signal-Return.
+Since its founding in 2000, the studio has completed more than 100 commissioned works; clients include Water Street Coffee, 6 Salon, FLOYD, Motor City Soap, The Platform, Cranbrook Art Museum, Samsung, House of Pure Vin, and Signal-Return.

-Unverzagt has received numerous awards for his work including AIA Michigan Honor Awards, I.D.
-Magazine’s Annual Design Review, a NAHA for Best Salon Design in North America, and a ‘50 Books’ award from the American Institute of Graphic Arts (AIGA) for one of the best designed books of the year.
+Unverzagt has received numerous awards for his work, including the Michigan Chapter of the American Institute of Architects Honor Awards, I.D.
+Magazine’s Annual Design Review, a North American Hairstyling Award for Best Salon Design in North America, and a “50 Books/50 Covers” award from the American Institute of Graphic Arts for one of the best designed books of the year.